 Umm...Seriously.
 What are you doing this weekend?

 My mom used to make a really good coffee cake and I really enjoyed it.
 I don't know if she made it from Bisquick or it was a scratch recipe, but it was very simple and it had just the right amount of cinnamon as I remember.
 So, now I'm going to have to ask her about that, aren't I?
 Maybe it was my Grandma Blackford's recipe?
 Need to know!

 I vividly remember the house would fill up with that sweet, intoxicating buttery cinnamon coffee cake aroma while it was baking and would drive us all so crazy.
 It smelled heavenly!
 And, more heavenly, getting to devour a big slice of it, like 15 minutes after it cooled down just a tad.

 OH EM GEE!
 Who can wait?!

 It's ok!!!
 This is a good FORWARN. 🙂

-Easy, delicious recipe and it tastes amazing.
+Easy, delicious Cinnamon Swirl Streusel Coffee Cake and it tastes amazing.
 You probably have all the ingredients you need at the house.

 More breakfast love?
 Oh I got your back!